ASU Just Gave Every Student Access to ChatGPT Edu

 The competitive pressure extends beyond campus.
 Employers increasingly expect graduates to demonstrate practical AI proficiency.
 Much like computer literacy shifted from optional to mandatory over the past three decades, AI literacy is following the same path, just faster.
 Students graduating without hands-on AI experience may find themselves at a disadvantage in job markets where these tools are already standard.

 Perhaps the most significant implication is equity.
-A ChatGPT Enterprise subscription costs $60 per month for individual users.
+A ChatGPT Plus subscription costs $20 per month, and the most advanced features require even pricier plans.
 By providing universal access, ASU levels the playing field between students who could afford premium AI tools and those who could not.
 First-generation and low-income students, groups that historically face the steepest barriers to new technologies, benefit the most from institutional access.

-The foundation ASU is laying may become the template other universities either adopt or compete against.
-The 2024-2025 academic year will produce the first meaningful data on whether this model improves learning outcomes, and that evidence will shape decisions at institutions nationwide.
+The foundation ASU has laid is already becoming the template other universities are adopting or competing against.
+Data from the 2024-2025 academic year — including over 500 AI projects launched across departments — is providing the first meaningful evidence on whether this model improves learning outcomes.

-ASU’s move from AI restriction to full integration represents one of the most consequential decisions in recent higher education history.
-By combining universal Enterprise access with structured literacy programs and redesigned assessments, the university is building a framework that treats AI competency as foundational, not supplementary.
-The results emerging over the coming semesters will offer the clearest evidence yet on whether embracing AI at scale accelerates student learning or introduces new challenges that outweigh the benefits.
-Every educator and administrator watching this experiment has something to learn from it, regardless of which direction their own institution chooses.
+ASU’s move from AI restriction to full integration represents a landmark decision in higher education.
+By combining universal access with structured literacy programs and redesigned assessments, the university built a framework that treats AI competency as foundational, not supplementary.
+That said, the experiment raises real questions.
+Data from the first year shows uneven adoption across departments, and concerns about over-reliance on AI-generated content remain active in faculty discussions.
+The results emerging from this ongoing experiment offer valuable evidence on whether embracing AI at scale accelerates student learning or introduces challenges that require further adaptation.
+Every educator and administrator watching has something to learn from it, regardless of which direction their own institution chooses.